navikt/helse-spre-gosys-pdf/README.md

 Example url: `http://0.0.0.0:8080/api/v1/genpdf/spre-gosys/vedtak`

 ### Notes on developing templates on Windows

 It is a known issue that pdfgen's output documents look different depending on whether the template has `\r\n` or `\n` as line endings.
 Therefore, it is strongly recommended to configure Git to not convert newlines, as well as ensure that your editor ends its lines with LF (`\n`) and not CRLF (`\r\n`), as the former will accurately show what your templates will look like in production.

 ## Contact us

 Code and project related questions should be asked as issues on this GitHub repo.

 ### For NAV employees

-We are available at the Slack channel #område-helse.
+We are available at the Slack channel [#helseytelser](https://nav-it.slack.com/archives/CD1KVMPJ6).